Bottega Veneta 26SS RTW

 Bottega Veneta 26SS Look 1

-Trotter, officially announced as Bottega Veneta’s creative director in early 2025, arrives with a reputation shaped by brands such as Carven and Lacoste—labels where practicality and sensitivity coexist.
+Trotter, announced as Bottega Veneta’s creative director in early 2025, arrives from Carven and Lacoste — labels where practicality and design sensibility have coexisted in her work.

-Her first outing at Bottega does not attempt to overwrite the house’s legacy.
-Instead, it studies it closely.
+Her first Bottega outing doesn’t try to overwrite the house’s legacy.
+The collection studies it closely instead.

 Bottega Veneta 26SS Look 36